Wednesday, 13 May 2020

 The team continued to perform at the top level of the West of Scotland junior football as the club celebrated winning their one hundredth trophy when local rivals Maryhill were defeated in the Central League Cup Final.

-Petershill Park was closed in 2005 and demolished to make way for a modern complex including a smaller stadium for Peasy.
-The club moved in for the 2006-07 season and celebrated by winning the West of Scotland Cup was won once again.
+Petershill Park was closed in 2005 and demolished to make way for a modern complex, including a smaller stadium for Peasy.
+The club moved in for the 2006-07 season and celebrated by winning the West of Scotland Cup once again, with Steve Easton in charge of the team.

 The 2015-16 season saw Petershill relegated to the Super League First Division after finishing the season second bottom in the table.
-A fourth place finish in 2016-17 under manager co managers, Willie Patterson and Paul Kelly.
+A fourth-place finish in 2016-17 under co-managers Willie Patterson and Paul Kelly.

-Petershill FC will play in the West of Scotland Super League First Division in the 2017-18 season.
+Petershill FC will play in the SFA West of Scotland League First Division in the 2025-26 season.

 My visits